 Blood Conservation Strategies / Autologous Transfusion

-The 20th Annual NATA Symposium on Patient Blood Management, Haemostasis and Thrombosis will take place on April 4-5, 2019 in Berlin, Germany.
+The 21st Annual NATA Symposium on Patient Blood Management, Haemostasis and Thrombosis will take place on April 23-24, 2020 in Athens, Greece.

 Please click on the link below for more information